css-materials/course-site/content/setup/git/git-configure/index.md

 To ensure minimal challenges using Git during the class, we want to configure Git now with some default settings: identify yourself and set up your cache credentials. **You only have to do this once per machine.**

 {{% callout note %}}
 If you are configuring Git on your own computer, before doing anything else run the following code in the R console to ensure you have the required packages installed:
 ```r
 install.packages(c("usethis", "gitcreds", "gh"))
 ```
 {{% /callout %}}

+Follow the step-by-step instructions in the tutorial below to set up Git.
+Check out [this video demonstration](https://drive.google.com/file/d/1O_uiyzVHKJOfGxaEDZ3TWWwkUm2qZpl-/view?usp=sharing) for a visual example of the setup process.

 # Identify yourself